pyember/ember/CONTRIBUTING.md

 1. **Code Formatting**:
    - We use Black for code formatting
    - Line length is set to 88 characters
-   - Run `poetry run black src tests` before committing
+   - Run `uvx black src tests` before committing

 2. **Import Sorting**:
    - We use isort for import sorting
-   - Run `poetry run isort src tests` before committing
+   - Run `uvx isort src tests` before committing

 3. **Linting**:
    - We use ruff and pylint for linting
-   - Run `poetry run ruff check src tests` before committing
+   - Run `uvx ruff check src tests` before committing
-   - Run `poetry run pylint src/ember` for more detailed linting
+   - Run `uvx pylint src/ember` for more detailed linting

 4. **Type Checking**:
    - We use mypy for static type checking
-   - Run `poetry run mypy src` before committing
+   - Run `uvx mypy src` before committing

 All these checks are also performed automatically when you submit a pull request.